Blockade of Wonsan: North Korean bombardment of UN held islands

-On April 22, the North Korean bombardment of UN held islands continued, with dozens of rounds being fired each day, USS Manchester also sustained slight superficial damage from a battery.
-Between 2:30 and 4:00 pm on April 23, the island of Tee-do was under intense enemy fire from gun positions on Kalma Pan-do.
+On April 22, the North Korean bombardment of UN held islands continued, with dozens of rounds being fired each day, some of which hit but only slightly damaged USS Manchester.
+Between 2:30 and 4:00 pm on April 23, the island of Tee-do came under intense enemy fire from gun positions on Kalma Pan-do.
 Five marines were wounded, including one American.
 USS Henderson provided counter fire while USS Owen took aboard the casualties.
 During the mission, Henderson and Owen were fired on so they withdrew and TF-77 aircraft took over by bombing the area.

-On the next day, Wonsan guns fired around 100 rounds of 76-millimeter to 105-millimeter rounds at the USS James C. Owens and USS Henderson, no damage or casualties were reported.
+On the next day, Wonsan guns fired around 100 rounds of 76-millimeter to 105-millimeter rounds at the USS James C. Owens and USS Henderson.
+No damage or casualties were reported.
 James C. Owens was attacked on April 25 though again there was no damage sustained.
-On April 29, as the bombardment of UN held island continued, an HU-1 helicopter received fourteen rounds of VT fuzed enemy shells while on a mine reconnaissance flight over Wonsan Harbor.
+On April 29, as the bombardment of UN held islands continued, an HU-1 helicopter received fourteen rounds of VT fuzed enemy shells while on a mine reconnaissance flight over Wonsan Harbor.
 The aircraft was not damaged but the encounter told the Americans that another new type of weapon was being used by North Korean forces.
 USS Gurke also avoided six enemy shells that day.

-April 1953 was reported by the United States Navy as being the height of the three-year battle with enemy forces firing over 2,000 artillery rounds in defiance of the blockade alone, and over 1,000 more at the friendly guerrilla-held islands.
+April 1953 was reported by the United States Navy as being the height of the three-year battle with enemy forces.
+The North Koreans fired over 2,000 artillery rounds in defiance of the blockade alone, and over 1,000 more at the friendly guerrilla-held islands.
 Usually the average was about 500 rounds a month.
-North Koreans troops also constructed hidden batteries on Ho-do Pan-do, the Americans bombarded them with 5-inch guns without effect.
+North Koreans troops also constructed hidden batteries on Ho-do Pan-do, which the Americans bombarded with 5-inch guns but to no effect.
 Because of this, UN naval forces were ordered to stay out of the area in daylight until the weapons could be destroyed by cruisers and battleships or naval aircraft.

-Mine warfare also increased during the month of April, after months of finding nothing, thirty-two new mines were found in Wonsan Harbor.
-On May 2 the hidden guns made two hits and two near misses each on USS Maddox and USS Owen, both ships received slight damage and there were no casualties.
+Mine warfare also increased during the month of April.
+After months of finding nothing, thirty-two new mines were found in Wonsan Harbor.
+On May 2 the hidden guns made two hits and two near misses each on USS Maddox and USS Owen.
+Both ships received slight damage but suffered no casualties.
 Over two hundred shells were fired by the enemy.
 Gurke came under fire on the following day, along with the friendly islands of Wonsan Harbor.
 USS Bremerton engaged in a heavy gun strike against enemy batteries eighteen rounds of 76-millimeter to 105-millimeter shells flew by.
 One near miss gave two men minor wounds and the ship received superficial damage topside.
 USS Samuel N. Moore was hit by a 90-millimeter shell on May 8 but it did no significant damage.
 The round hit starboard side just above the waterline.
 The same battery fired at USS Brush, sixty-four total.